Shape Shifting Light Dark Matter Solitons: Self-Gravitating Solitons

-The probability densities in Fig.~\ref{F:VrRhor}a and b, are divided by $\rho_0 = \rho(0) = [\Psi(0)]^2$, the maximum probability density at the soliton core, expressed in units of probability per $a_0^3$.
-Thus, $M_{\rm{DM}}\, \rho_0$ is the maximum dark matter mass density per $a_0^3$, $(M_{\rm{DM}}/m_0)\,\rho_0$ is the maximum number of dark matter particles per $a_0^3$ and $(M_{\rm{DM}}/a_0^3)\,\rho_0$ is the maximum density of the soliton per unit volume (in whatever mass and volume units are used to express $M$ and $a_0^3$).
-The value of $\rho_0$ is determined by normalizing $\rho(r)$ such that $\int_0^\infty \rho(x) 4\pi x^2 dx =1$.
-The normalization constant of $\rho_{\rm{5G}}$ is expressible explicitly in terms of the coefficients $c_i$ (as further described in the Appendix).
-The resulting values of $\rho_0$ for the Schive, Gaussian and 5G approximations are 0.004400, 0.003379 and 0.004397, respectively (all pertaining to a self-gravitating soliton with $F=1$).
+The probability densities in Figs.~\ref{F:VrRhor}a and \ref{F:VrRhor}b are divided by $\rho_0 = \rho(0) = [\Psi(0)]^2$.
+Thus, $M_S\, \rho_0$ is the maximum dark matter mass density per $a_0^3$, $(M_S/m_0)\,\rho_0$ is the maximum number of dark matter particles per $a_0^3$, and $(M_S/a_0^3)\,\rho_0$ is the maximum density of the soliton per unit volume (in whatever mass and volume units are used to express $M$ and $a_0^3$).
+The value of $\rho_0$ is determined by normalising $\rho(r)$ such that $\int_0^\infty \rho(x) 4\pi x^2 dx =1$.
+The resulting values of $\rho_0$ for the Schive, Gaussian, and 5G approximations are 0.004400, 0.003379, and 0.004397, respectively (all pertaining to a self-gravitating soliton with $F=1$).
+More generally, at any value of $F$, the normalisation constant of $\rho_{\rm{5G}}$ is expressible explicitly in terms of the coefficients $c_i$ (as further described in the Appendix~\ref{app:A}).

-The resulting optimized $\Psi_{\rm{5G}}$ ground state energy, indicated by the green horizontal lines in Fig.~\ref{F:VrRhor}a and b, may be expressed as follows in terms of either $\epsilon_0$ or $m_0$, $v_0$ and $a_0$ (or other parameters of the system, using the relations implicit in Eq.~\ref{E:a0e0}).
+The $\Psi_{\rm{5G}}$ ground-state energy, indicated by the green horizontal lines in Figs.~\ref{F:VrRhor}a and \ref{F:VrRhor}b, may be expressed as follows in terms of $\epsilon_0$, $m_0$, $a_0$, and $v_0$.